nusco/narjillos/backlog.md

     For advanced analysis of experimental data.
     This also removes the memory cap on very long experiments.

+* EXTRA: move serial generation to RanGen

 * Save genepool to database rather than memory
   Amongst other things, this fixes the OutOfMemory problem on extremely long experiments.

++ Move from SQLite to H2
+  As suggested by Cipster.

 + Change behaviour of persistence command-line arguments
   Find a good combination for state persistence and history persistence (if you have the